reactive-streams/reactive-streams-jvm/tck/README.md

 ## Subscriber Verification

-Subscriber rules Verification is split up into two files (styles) of tests.
+`Subscriber` Verification is split up into two files (styles) of tests.

-The Blackbox Verification tests do not require the implementation under test to be modified at all, yet they are *not* able to verify most rules.
-In Whitebox Verification, more control over `request()` calls etc. is required in order to validate rules more precisely.

-It is highly recommended to implement the `SubscriberWhiteboxVerification<T>` instead of the blackbox one even if it is more work to do so, as it can test far more corner cases in implementations that would otherwise be left untested (if only blackbox tests would be used).
+It is highly recommended to implement the `SubscriberWhiteboxVerification<T>` instead of the `SubscriberBlackboxVerification<T>` even if it is more work to do so, as it can test far more rules and corner cases in implementations that would otherwise be left untested—which is the case when using the Blackbox Verification.

 ### createElement and Helper Publisher implementations
-Since testing a `Subscriber` is not possible without a corresponding `Publisher` the TCK Subscriber Verifications both provide a default "*helper publisher*" to drive its test and also alow to replace this Publisher with a custom implementation.
+Since testing a `Subscriber` is not possible without a corresponding `Publisher` the TCK `Subscriber` Verifications both provide a default "*helper publisher*" to drive its tests and also allow to replace this `Publisher` with a custom implementation.
-The helper publisher is an asynchronous publisher by default - meaning that your subscriber can not blindly assume single threaded execution.
+The helper `Publisher` is an asynchronous `Publisher` by default—meaning that a `Subscriber` can not blindly assume single threaded execution.

-When extending subscriber verification classes a type parameter representing the element type passed through the stream must be given.
+When extending `Subscriber` Verification classes a type parameter representing the element type passed through the stream must be given.
-Implementations usually should not be sensitive to the type of element being signalled, but sometimes a Subscriber may be limited to only be able to work within a known set of types - like a `FileSubscriber extends Subscriber<String>` for example, that writes each element it receives as new line into a file.
+Implementations are typically not sensitive to the type of element being signalled, but sometimes a `Subscriber` may be limited to only be able to work within a known set of types - like a `FileSubscriber extends Subscriber<ByteBuffer>` for example, that writes each element (ByteBuffer) it receives into a file.
-For element type agnostic Subscribers it is the simplest to parameterize the tests using `Integer` and in the `createElement(int idx)` method (explained below in futher detail), return the incoming `int`.
+For element type agnostic Subscribers the simplest way is to parameterize the tests using `Integer` and in the `createElement(int idx)` method (explained below in futher detail), return the incoming `int`.
-In case an implementation needs to work on a specific type, the verification class should be parameterized using that type (e.g. `class StringSubTest extends SubscriberWhiteboxVerification<String>`) and a `String` must be returned from the `createElement` method.
+In case an implementation needs to work on a specific type, the verification class should be parameterized using that type (e.g. `class StringSubTest extends SubscriberWhiteboxVerification<String>`) and the `createElement` method must be overriden to return a `String`.

-While the `Publisher` implementation is provided, creating the signal elements is not – this is because a given Subscriber may for example only work with `HashedMessage` or some other specific kind of signal.
-The TCK is unable to generate such special messages automatically, so the TCK provides the `T createElement(Integer id)` method to be implemented as part of Subscriber Verifications which should take the given ID and return an element of type `T` (where `T` is the type of elements flowing into the `Subscriber<T>`, as known thanks to `... extends SubscriberWhiteboxVerification<T>`) representing an element of the stream that will be passed on to the Subscriber.
+While the Helper `Publisher` implementation is provided, creating its elements is not – this is because a given `Subscriber` may for example only work with `HashedMessage` or some other specific kind of element.
+The TCK is unable to generate such special messages automatically, so the TCK provides the `T createElement(Integer id)` method to be implemented as part of `Subscriber` Verifications which should take the given `id` and return an element of type `T` (where `T` is the type of elements flowing into the `Subscriber<T>`, as known thanks to `... extends SubscriberWhiteboxVerification<T>`) representing an element of the stream that will be passed on to the Subscriber.